dvdmtw98/notes/My Vault/Software Engineering/DevOps/Docker/Docker Essentials/Image Management.md

 |`docker image tag <name>[:<tag>] <new-name>[:<new-tag>]`|Change Image Name|
 |`docker image rm <image-name>`|Remove Image from Docker|
 |`docker image rm $(docker image ls -aq)`|Remove all Images from Docker|

-If we don't specify a tag then latest will be assigned to it by default

 ---